Reggie Davani

-Reginald "Reggie" Davani (born 5 February 1980) is a former Papua New Guinea footballer, who is currently acting as senior men's coach at Western Pride FC.
+Reginald Davani (born 5 February 1980) is a former Papua New Guinea footballer, who is currently acting as senior men's coach at Western Pride FC.

 He is Papua New Guinea's all-time record international goal scorer with 13 goals.

 Club career

 Davani was a product of the then Brisbane Lions (now Queensland Lions Soccer Club) youth team, before graduating to the senior side.
 In 1999, he moved to Ipswich Knights, scoring 15 goals in 23 matches, and Taringa Rovers.
 He then spent several seasons in the New Zealand football leagues, most notably at Auckland City.
 Davani then transferred to Solomon Islands side Kossa FC, with whom he won a runners-up medal in the 2007–08 OFC Champions League, before moving to Coburg United in Australia's Victorian Premier League for the remainder of the 2008 season.
 After his release from Logan United, in June 2010 Davani joined Brisbane Olympic.
 Just before the commencement of the 2011 season, Davani joined Victorian club Sunshine George Cross.